MicrosoftLearning/AI-102-AIEngineer/Instructions/02-cognitive-services-security.md

 ---
 lab:
-    title: 'Manage Cognitive Services Security'
+    title: 'Manage Azure AI Services Security'
-    module: 'Module 2 - Developing AI Apps with Cognitive Services'
+    module: 'Module 2 - Developing AI Apps with Azure AI Services'
 ---

-# Manage Cognitive Services Security
+# Manage Azure AI Services Security

-Security is a critical consideration for any application, and as a developer you should ensure that access to resources such as cognitive services is restricted to only those who require it.
+Security is a critical consideration for any application, and as a developer you should ensure that access to resources such as Azure AI services is restricted to only those who require it.

-Access to cognitive services is typically controlled through authentication keys, which are generated when you initially create a cognitive services resource.
+Access to Azure AI services is typically controlled through authentication keys, which are generated when you initially create an Azure AI services resource.

 ## Clone the repository for this course